parse-community/docs/_includes/rest/queries.md

 ## Read Preference

-When using a MongoDB replica set, you can use the `readPreference` option to choose from which replica the object will be retrieved.
+When using a MongoDB replica set, you can use the `readPreference` option to choose from which replica the objects will be retrieved.
 You can also use the `includeReadPreference` option to choose from which replica the included pointers will be retrieved and the `subqueryReadPreference` option to choose in which replica the subqueries will run.
 The possible values these options are `PRIMARY` (default), `PRIMARY_PREFERRED`, `SECONDARY`, `SECONDARY_PREFERRED`, or `NEAREST`.
 If the `includeReadPreference` option is not set, the same replica chosen for `readPreference` will be also used for the includes.
 The same rule applies for the `subqueryReadPreference` option.

 <div class="language-toggle">
 <pre><code class="bash">